To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: Discussion

 This paper investigates in-depth about when explanations are necessary for fully automated vehicles.
 There are two main aspects of results that are interesting for discussion.

-We initially hypothesized that people would reach a certain amount of agreement on the explanation necessity level for different scenarios.
-However, our user study results indicate that people's opinions on explanation necessity might be the opposite of a certain amount of driving scenarios.
+Our initial hypothesis is that people would reach a certain amount of agreement on the explanation necessity level for different scenarios.
+However, our user study results indicate that people's opinions on explanation necessity might not share.
 Through our qualitative study, people tend to agree on the explanation necessity more for near-crash/emergent driving scenarios and less for the ordinary driving situation.
-Through our quantitative research, We found that both contexts and individual attributes had a significant influence on the desire for explanation.
-We are wondering how the passengers will respond if we provide too many explanations to passengers.
-One possibility is that the overuse of account annoys the passengers such that they turned off the explanation features completely.
-Another chance is that they might get insensitive to reasons, which might ignore the critical one.
-They also might be completely okay with additional comments and have no adverse influence.
-The first two cases will discourage the effects of explanations.
-We will experiment on this track for future work.
+Through our quantitative research, we found that both contexts and individual attributes had a significant influence on the desire for explanation.

-We previously considered that explanation of necessity should be highly correlated with speed changes.
+Second, we previously considered that explanation of necessity should be highly correlated with speed changes.
 In other words, passengers should be more likely to ask for an explanation during speed decreasing moments.
 However, our correlation analysis between explanation necessity level and scenario types shows that this is not necessarily true.
 From Table \ref{tab:necessity_vs_scenarios}, we noticed scenarios related to stop signs have the lowest correlation with necessity, even though the car is expected to decrease speed whenever approaching a stop sign.
 However, if we look at the scenarios that have a higher correlation with explanation necessity, they are, more or less, events that are not aligned with the passenger's original expectation.
 In other words, how different the scenario is from the expectation of passengers might be positively related to the explanation necessity level.
-We plan to test this hypothesis for future work.

-Together with this paper, we presented a model that can identify explanation moments in real-time.
-To provide personalized prediction, we proposed using the pre-specified explanation thresholds to capture personal attributes, like driver types.
-However, in this paper, we did not explore how we should build the mapping function from individual characteristics to threshold explicitly.
-We leave this exploration for our future study.